How to Use Color at a Craft Show to Attract Shoppers

 Spring may inspire soft pastels or vibrant yellow.

-Think about the feeling you’d like to evoke or the story you’d like to tell and research colors that will help you do that.
+Think about the feeling you’d like to evoke or the story you’d like to tell and research colors to help you do that.

 How to Use Color to Grab Attention

-Color can be used in display elements, such as the tablecloth, risers, signage, etc.
+Color can be used in display elements, such as the tablecloth, fixtures, props, signage, and even your attire.

 Because these elements tend to be bigger components of a display, using color strategically for each will naturally catch a shopper’s eye.